verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/GraphQL.md

 ## Cons
 1. Complex: Cannot just download and set up like PostgreSQL.
 Gotta understand a lot of things - the resources, the constituents of resources, defining a GraphQL schema.
 Can have a schema-less alternative to simplify things.
 For example: SOAP had an XML schema which gave way for REST.
 REST was adopted in a manner not recommended by Roy Fielding.
+2. Typed system: Can slow adoption because of having a schema.
+3. No Caching (Post only)
+4. No standard HTTP errors.
+5. Expensive queries on the back-end.
+For example: every 3 recent comments on the last 10 posts along with their author id and the author email.
+Someone can do a DoS attack on the server by repeatedly executing expensive queries.
+REST is a cacheable system.

 ## When to use GraphQL over REST
+1. Public adhoc API you can't predict how it will be used: GraphQL
+2. Specific and well designed use-cases for APIs: REST
+3. Simple APIs that serves one client: REST
+4. Enterprise APIs (NY times: GraphQL APIs on top of Kafka): GraphQL
+5. Well defined schema: GraphQL